 We got married in 2018, and held our reception at the Abbey.
 We could not have been happier!
 We got recommendations from them about caterers who were used to working with the buildings unusual set-up, and the Abbey had chairs and tables we could borrow, which helped us keep our costs down, as we only had to worry about linen and 2 or 3 tables.
 They had recommendations for sound/lighting, too – invaluable for our planning purposes.
 The venue itself is stunning for a rustic, romantic wedding reception, all our guests loved it!

 Is the Abbey Buildings a licensed venue?

-Yes, we are licensed for serving alcohol up to 11 pm but we do not have a bar.
-You may bring in your own drink and we do not apply a corkage charge.
+Yes, we are licensed for serving alcohol up to 11 pm.
+Most couples prefer to hire in a bar service to serve their guests either as a free bar, a pay bar or a combination of both.
+Alternatively you may bring in your own drink and we do not apply a corkage charge.